jitender1222/Core-Javascript-Fundamentals/Event Propogation/Notes.md

 It is a process by which we can change the flow for the triggering element by default in case of bubbling it will go from bottom to top but after applying **capturing** it will starts moving from top to bottom

 ## Note : To stop event bubbling or capturing we can use e.stopPropogation()

+## Event Delegation

+It is a process by which we add the event listener to the parent element instead of adding to the child or descendant element.